jingyihan/IntegerValuedGARCH/README.md

 ![image](https://user-images.githubusercontent.com/24922489/110701970-7eb93f80-81b7-11eb-99f2-249598d3749f.png)

 The measure evaluates the relationship between model’s log-likelihood and the number of parameters and training data used.
 A well performing model tends to have large log-likelihood, and smaller number of parameters and training data used.
-Hence, in this thesis project, models are ranked per their BIC such that the smallest is best.
+Hence, models are ranked per their BIC such that the smallest is best.

 Note that the model output was later converted into 3 regimes.
 Hence, to evaluate the classification accuracy, the following measure are used: